 A small pocket tool that can be attached to your keychain is an item that is a must have in your everyday carry setup.
 A keychain multi-tool is inexpensive, compact, and easy to carry.
 It doesn’t take much space and having one readily available when needed is better than using random things not suited for the task.
 Small pocket tools commonly have a pry bar, bottle opener, and screwdrivers as their main features.
 Let’s check out one of the best small pocket tool in our Gerber Shard review.

 Gerber Shard is a nifty little pocket tool.
 It has 7 tools or functions which includes a pry bar, small and large screwdriver, cross screwdriver, wire stripper, bottle opener, and a hole for lanyard or keychain attachment.
 This tool is airline-safe and good for everyday carry when travelling and suitable for those who does not need a small cutting tool or knife blade.
+Ideal for those that want a small and capable tool which only has has the essentials.

 Made from stainless steel with titanium nitride coating for added corrosion resistance.
 This tool is an ideal carry item with the basic and most essential tools included.
 At only 2.75 inches, it integrates well in your keychain.